How To Feed A Loon

 Forming a nice egg layer for the sandwich is so easy.

 Simply beat an egg in a small bowl.
-Heat ½ tbsp of butter in a medium-sized skillet and then add the egg.
+Heat ½ tablespoon of butter in a medium-sized skillet and then add the egg.

 The eggs will immediately start to ‘set’ like an omelet.
 Use a spatula to lift the sides and tilt the skillet to distribute the egg around the skillet.
 Season with a little salt, pepper, and snipped chives (if desired).